TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-management-monitoralert.md

 4. Build your own solution using DMV querying:

 	* You can schedule your own queries using the built-in Agent.
-    * You can use database mail feature in Managed Instance to send email notificatin automatically upon the DMV query result.
+    * You can use database mail feature in Managed Instance to send email notifications automatically upon the DMV query result.
     * Note that DBA knowledge is required for this option.

 5. Consider using third party products that support Managed Instance.